Policy Impact Evaluation Research Initiative (PIERI)

 The PIERI program and related research/support activities are managed by the following team:

 - Program coordinator: Maria Laura Alzua

 - Program committee:

-With support from a group of PEP resource persons, who are leading international experts in the field of microeconomic analysis.
+With support from a group of PEP resource persons, who are leading international experts in the field of impact evaluation techniques.